MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/sdk-faq.md

 **RetailReadOnlyExempt_CartLineData : ITEMTAXGROUPID**

-Additionally, to exempt more than one column for a given entity, use comma as the separator for column names.
-The configuration name/value(s) pair in this case would look like this:
+Additionally, to exempt more than one column for a given entity, use a comma as the separator for column names.
+The configuration name/value pair in this case would look like this:

 **RetailReadOnlyExempt_CartLineData : TAXAMOUNT,TOTALAMOUNT**